 See also The Long Trail for connections to Buckboard Drive and Cider Mill Pond.

 Mystery Spring Trail (0.2 miles long) starts at Tadmuck Road immediately north of the Interstate 495 bridge.
 A large wooden sign, installed in April 2002 and recently refurbished, marks the entrance to the property.
-Avoiding the poison ivy near the entrance, take a left turn almost right away, then follow the trail which is outlined by logs and marked by white blazes on trees.
+Avoid the poison ivy near the entrance, take a left turn almost right away, then follow the trail which is outlined by logs and marked by white blazes on trees.
 One-tenth of a mile from the road, the Flaherty Trail leaves left for Dana Drive.
 After another one-tenth mile, the Mystery Spring Trail ends at the spring, which was called “Mysterious Spring” on the 1855 Town Map prepared by Edward Symmes.
 Emerging from a cleft in a rock, these waters would once have been a refreshing delight to people and animals alike, but please do not consume them today.
 Perhaps you will see one of the spring’s resident frogs, which tarry at the spring’s mouth at certain times of year.
 The spring and nearby lands to the south were bequeathed to the Town by Oscar Spaulding in 1943.

 The Flaherty Trail (0.3 miles long) runs from the Mystery Spring Trail to the Dana Drive cul-de-sac.
 The trail features pleasant woodlands, old stone walls, and a secluded pond.
 Ponder this water body’s origin as you make your way around it on a side path.
 Be prepared for a muddy area along the trail near Dana Drive.
 This trail was constructed in 2001 by Joe Flaherty, developer of nearby Orion Way, and was named by the Westford Conservation Trust in his honor.
 Mr. Flaherty was the 2001 recipient of the Conservation Trustee Award because of his accomplishments in preserving environmentally-sensitive areas and open space in his developments.